kappelmann/engaging-large-scale-functional-programming/resources/README.md

 # Resources

-## Overview
+## Programming Exercises

-Here you can find a list of all exercises ordered by the knowledge required to solve the tasks at hand.
+Here you can find a selected list of exercises ordered by the knowledge required to solve the tasks at hand.
 Exercise instructions are linked in the `README` files of the corresponding directories.